 We intend to leverage the experience of our leadership team to efficiently advance our pipeline.
-In addition to our strong leadership team, our scientific advisors are thought leaders from experienced precision medicine cancer centers in the United States and are actively involved in our drug development process and programs.
-Our scientific advisory board includes leaders at Massachusetts General Hospital Cancer Center and Moores Cancer Center at UCSD, including Keith Flaherty, M.D. (co-founder of Loxo Oncology, Inc.), who is also on our board of directors.
+In addition to our strong leadership team, our scientific advisors include researchers who publish widelycited research on topics relevant to the study and treatment of cancer, lead clinical units at experienced precision medicine cancer centers in the United States and are actively involved in our drug development process and programs.
+Our scientific advisory board includes leaders at Massachusetts General Hospital Cancer Center, Memorial Sloan Kettering Cancer Center and Moores Cancer Center at UCSD, including Keith Flaherty, M.D. (co-founder of Loxo Oncology, Inc.), who is also on our board of directors.

-Since our inception, we have raised over \$190 million from a syndicate of world-class investors that includes Foresite Capital, OrbiMed, RA Capital Management, Nextech Invest, Vida Ventures, Viking Global Investors, Venrock Healthcare Capital Partners, Fidelity Management & Research Company, LLC, Boxer Capital of Tavistock Group, Janus Henderson Investors, Surveyor Capital (a Citadel company) and Logos Capital.
+Since our inception, we have raised over \$190 million from a syndicate of leading life sciences investors that includes Foresite Capital, OrbiMed, RA Capital Management, Nextech Invest, Vida Ventures, Viking Global Investors, Venrock Healthcare Capital Partners, Fidelity Management & Research Company, LLC, Boxer Capital of Tavistock Group, Janus Henderson Investors, Surveyor Capital (a Citadel company) and Logos Capital.